codingbro56/Area-Calculator/README.md

 # Area-Calculator

-A menu-driven Python program that calculates the area of basic shapes:
+A menu-driven Python program that calculates the area of this basic shapes:

 - Circle
 - Triangle